 Just as the CPC unites the world and improves on patent classifications, TotalPatent One patent search tools unite global patent databases and simplify the patent search process.
 Taken together, the CPC and TotalPatent One provide users with an unparalleled patent search experience and help them access on-point patent records with ease and efficiency.

-To learn more about the USPTO transition to the CPC scheme, access the On-Demand Webinar A Conversation with the Commissioner: A Look Inside Patent Processes at the USPTO and read the accompanying blog article.
-Also read CPC Classification: The New Approach to Assigning Art Units and listen to the webinar.
+To learn more about the USPTO transition to the CPC scheme and conducting patent searches, access the On-Demand Webinar A Conversation with the Commissioner: A Look Inside Patent Processes at the USPTO and read the accompanying blog article.